 The biofilter plays a pivotal role in converting fish waste into valuable fertiliser for plants, making it an indispensable component of your aquaponics setup.

-This is what makes aquaponics the most sustainable form of gardening we have, everything is replicating nature, in a man-made ecosystem
+This is what makes aquaponics the most sustainable form of gardening we have; everything replicates nature in a manufactured ecosystem.

 What is Biological Filtration?